SamLS42/BigChat/README.md

 Each functional slice (chat management, settings, notifications, etc.) is decoupled within the application.
 This approach isolates changes and new features to individual slices, making the project easier to maintain, extend, and test.

+## Disclaimer

+**This project is not intended for production use.**
+It leverages several **alpha, preview, and experimental libraries**.
+These libraries may have unstable APIs and limited support, so use this project only for experimental purposes or as a learning tool.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.